Leander Herron: Later life

 After being discharged from the Army in 1870, Herron settled in St. Paul, Nebraska.

 In 1897 he claimed to be in a series of famous photographs taken on May 21, 1864, of General Ulysses S. Grant and his staff at Massaponax Church in Hanover County, Virginia.

 On 11 November 1921, Herron served as one of the official mourners at the burial of the Unknown Soldier of World War I in Arlington National Cemetery.

 In the 1930s Herron made a recorded interview with Captain Eddie Rickenbacker, who was also a Medal of Honor recipient, for the Chevrolet Chronicles radio show.
 In the recording Herron recounts the actions for which he received the Medal of Honor.
 The recording is now available at the Fort Larned National Historic Site website.

 Herron was a member of the Grand Army of the Republic and the Legion of Valor.

-Corporal Leander Herron died on April 5, 1937, and is buried in the Elmwood Cemetery in St. Paul, Nebraska.
+Corporal Leander Herron died on April 5, 1937.